 - easy to understand

 Designed with these principles in mind, the new Thesis hook system allows you to make intelligent, powerful, and efficient customizations that have never been possible before.
-The sky is the limit here, as evidenced by the completely-revamped Copyblogger design which now runs on Thesis!
+The sky is the limit here, as evidenced by the completely-revamped Pearsonified design which now runs on Thesis!

 To help you learn how to use hooks effectively, we’ve prepared a detailed, example-based tutorial for the User’s Guide: